Preethi Sharma

 Preethi Sharma is an Indian television actress who works predominantly in the Tamil and Telugu industries.
 She rose to fame in Thirumanam as Anitha and in Chithi 2 as Venba.

 Career

 Sharma has acted in Thirumanam and The Harvest.
-In 2017 she won the third prize in the Miss Handloom contest.
+In 2018 she won the third prize in the Miss Handloom contest.
 She was a famous TikToker, until it was banned in India in 2020.
 Preethi studied at Shri Nehru Vidyalaya up to 10th standard.
 But she discontinued her studies and started modeling.

-She rose to fame from the Tamil series Chithi 2 playing the role of Venba, and is now acting in Padmathi Sandhyaragam.
+She rose to fame from the Tamil series Chithi 2 playing the role of Venba, and is now acting as lead heroine in Sun TV serial Malar and as Aadhya in Zee Telugu Padmathi Sandhyaragam.
 She danced in the album song Vaada Raasa with Ken Karunas and Grace Karunas.